RuhamLeal/ExpressJS-BookStore-API/README.md

 ```
 ### More Info

-This Project will was done with node.js, express.js, mongoDb(mongoose) and MSC architecture.
+This Project will was done with node.js, express.js, mongoDb(mongoose) and MVC architecture.

 ### Contact